apache/predictionio/docs/manual/classification/quickstart.md

 First you need to [install PredictionIO {{site.pio_version}}]({{site.baseurl}}/install/)

-**0.8.2 contains schema changes from the previous versions, if you have installed the previous versions, you may need to clear both HBase and ElasticSearch.
+**0.8.2 contains schema changes from the previous versions, if you have installed the previous versions, you may need to clear both HBase and Elasticsearch.
 See more [here](../resources/schema-change.html).**

 Let's say you have installed PredictionIO at */home/yourname/predictionio/*.